awsdocs/amazon-redshift-developer-guide/doc_source/t_Modifying_the_default_settings.md

 # Modifying the Server Configuration<a name="t_Modifying_the_default_settings"></a>

-You can make changes to the server configuration in the following ways:
+You can change the server configuration in the following ways:
 + By using a [SET](r_SET.md) command to override a setting for the duration of the current session only\.

   For example: